 - Weddings, funerals and other events marking significant occasions in the life of the community.

-- The Sunday evening Youth Group continued to meet weekly during the school year.
+- A Sunday evening Youth Group continued to meet weekly during the school year.

-- The church building has been used as a venue for groups from the local and wider community, which included the Presbytery for Committee meetings and the Guild for their fortnightly meetings.
+- The church building continued to be used as a venue for groups from the local and wider community.
+This included:

-- A Monday group meets weekly for prayer at 7.30pm.
-A Bible Study group gathers on Tuesday mornings and another one on Tuesday evenings, a Scripture Union group has continued to meet weekly at Ormiston Primary School and at Ross High School.
+- A Scripture Union group has continued to meet weekly at Ormiston Primary School.

-- The fund-raising efforts of the previous year continued with coffee mornings being held on the first Saturday of each month and a Saturday morning Gift Day held in May and October.
+- The fund-raising efforts of the previous year were continued, with coffee mornings on the first Saturday of each month, which helped sustain outreach to the wider community.
+Two Gift Days, in May and October, kept the momentum going.

-- Three editions of the Kirk News were distributed to members over the year and it continues to be an important mode of communication keeping those who do not attend informed about church life while the use of all other forms of social media has kept the wider community appraised of church-based events.
+- Three editions of the Kirk News were distributed to members over the year and it continues to be an important vehicle to inform the wider congregation about church life.